leankoala-gmbh/KoalityShopwarePlugin/readme.md

 - **Maximum number of open carts** - fails if there are to many open carts.
 This often happens if the payment fails, and the customers can't finish the buying process.

-- **Minimum number of active products** - this check fails if there a not enough active products in the should.
+- **Minimum number of active products** - this check fails if there are not enough active products in the should.
 This will help find import errors.

+- **Maximum number of updatable plugin** - this check fails if there are too many plugins that need an update.
+This will help find security issues.

 ## How the plugin works